Chadius/creatingsymmetry/README.md

 # Symmetrical Pattern Generator
-This program lets you transform an image in to an image with symmetrical pattern.
+This program lets you transform an image into an image with symmetrical pattern.
 Just supply a base image and a formula to get started.

 ![Image with 7 horizontal stripes creating the rainbow with white on top and black on the bottom.
 Rainbow Stripe](example/rainbow_stripe.png)